Monads and theories: Semantics

 From this and the fact that each monad $\Psi \T$ is $\A$-nervous, it follows that \emph{an $\A$-pretheory $\T$ and its associated theory $\Phi\Psi \T$ have isomorphic categories of concrete models}.
 By contrast, the passage from a monad $\mathsf{T}$ to its $\A$-nervous coreflection $\Psi \Phi \mathsf{T}$ may well change the category of algebras.
 For example, the power-set monad on $\cat{Set}$, whose algebras are complete lattices, has its $\mathbb{F}$-nervous coreflection given by the finite-power-set monad, whose algebras are $\vee$-semilattices.

-On the other hand, if we restrict to the case of $\A$-nervous monads and $\A$-theories, then the subtle distinctions just noted disappear:
+However, if we restrict to $\A$-nervous monads and $\A$-theories, then the situation is much better behaved.

-\begin{Cor} The monad--theory equivalence~\eqref{eq:eq} commutes with the semantics functors; that is, we have natural isomorphisms:
+\begin{Thm} The monad--theory equivalence~\eqref{eq:eq} commutes with the semantics functors; that is, we have natural isomorphisms: